-Enterprise Architect provides a number of features to assist in this process, including the ability to develop conceptual, logical and physical models and to be able to trace the underlying concepts between the models.
+Enterprise Architect provides a number of features to assist in the process of creating models of information, including the ability to develop conceptual, logical and physical models and to be able to trace the underlying concepts between the models.
 The physical models can be developed for a wide range of database systems, and forward and reverse engineering allows these models to be synchronized with live databases.